 “For you have delivered my soul from death, my eyes from tears, my feet from stumbling; I will walk before the LORD in the land of the living.”

 “Precious in the sight of the LORD is the death of his saints.”

 These Psalms show a wonderful set of truths for God’s people.

-Instead, His life gives our life meaning, import, intent.
+Instead, His life gives our life meaning.

 And wrapped up in Him, our death has meaning.

 Because of Jesus, because we have a hope in a life after this life (after death), we can be comforted in two things.

 One – Death is not the end.
 The Lord has DELIVERED our souls from death!
 Our inheritance in Christ is not of this world, it is eternal life in the next life.